-MCL Maximum Contaminant

-Level: The highest level of a contaminant that is allowed in drinking water.
+MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-MCLG Maximum Contaminant Level Goal: The level of a contaminant in a margin of safety.

-The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.
+MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.
 MRDL Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-MRDLG Maximum Residual

-Disinfectant Level Goal:

-The level of a drinking water

-disinfectant below which

-NA Not Applicable

-ND Not Detected

-NL State of Connecticut customer notification level
+MRDLG Maximum Residual ant Disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk Gs to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.
+NA Not Applicable ppb parts per billion, or micrograms per liter (ug/L) ppm parts per million, or milligrams per liter (mg/L)

+NA Not Applicable ND Not Detected NL State of Connecticut customer notification level ppt parts per trillion, or nanograms per liter (ng/L) SMCL Secondary Maximum Contaminant Level TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.

-NTU Nephelometric Turbidity Units, a measure of the presence of particles.
+NTU Nephelometric Turbidity Units: A measure of the presence of particles.
 Low turbidity is an indicator of high-quality water.